Ascending Passage .com HOME PAGE.

 spaces that stretch from the Colossi of Memnon to the Nile, to the

-barley, of young wheat; think of the timbre of the reed flute's voice,
+Think of the timbre of the reed flute's voice,

-torrents of spring rushing through the veins of a great, wide land,
+torrents of spring rushing through the veins of a great, wide land growing almost still at last on their journey.
+Spring, you will

 say, perhaps, and high Nile not yet subsided!
 But Egypt is the favored